award

 Common Causes of Big Rig Accidents

-• Inexperienced drivers: Nevada requires drivers of semi-trucks or big rigs to obtain a commercial Driver’s license or CDL, nonetheless just because a driver has their CDL doesn’t mean they have the experience required to operate a large commercial truck.
+• Inexperienced drivers: Nevada requires drivers of semi-trucks or big rigs to obtain a commercial Driver’s license(CDL); however, just because a driver has their CDL doesn’t mean they have the experience required to operate a large commercial truck.

-• Driving under the influence: in some cases the collisions are consequences of truckers driving under the influence of alcohol or drugs.
+• Driving under the influence: In some cases, the collisions are consequences of truckers driving under the influence of alcohol or drugs.

 • Defective truck parts